justpy-org/justpy/docs/charts_tutorial/updating_charts.md

 jp.justpy(chart_test, startup=chart_init)
 ```

-We use chart_dict to define the chart including two series of 50 random integers.
+We use `chart_dict` to define the chart including two series of 50 random integers.
 One series is of type scatter and the other is of type column.

-The same global WebPage instance is returned following all requests.
+The same global WebPage instance is returned following all requests and therefore we set `delete_flag` to `False`.

 The function `chart_updater` removes the first value in the two series and adds a random value at their end.
 Then, the page is updated and the procedure repeats itself after a 1 second non-blocking delay.

-Notice that in the definition of the series in `chart_dict` we set the animation to False.
-Experiment by setting this to True to see the difference.
+Notice that in the definition of the series in `chart_dict` we set the `animation` to `False`.
+Experiment by setting this to `True` to see the difference.